dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 A^{n\tensor_\ZZ} \underset{m^{\tensor_\ZZ}}{\tensor} k
 $$

 where tensoring with $k$ is just by the multiplication map.
+The claim is that these two are the same.

+There is a map going from the